qlcal/qlcal-r/README.md

 ### See Also

-Luigi Ballabio describe [Holidays in QuantLib](https://www.implementingquantlib.com/2024/07/holidays-in-quantlib.html) in an introductory article at the [Implementing QuantLib](https://www.implementingquantlib.com) blog.
+Luigi Ballabio describes [Holidays in QuantLib](https://www.implementingquantlib.com/2024/07/holidays-in-quantlib.html) in an introductory article at the [Implementing QuantLib](https://www.implementingquantlib.com) blog.